theQRL/hyperion/docs/types/value-types.rst

 Members:

-External (or public) functions have the following members:
+External (or public) function identifiers have the following members:

 * ``.address`` returns the address of the contract of the function.
 * ``.selector`` returns the :ref:`ABI function selector <abi_function_selector>`